wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_workflow/workflow_distributed.md

                             & = 12.1\; \text{sec}
 \end{align}
 $$

-The above assumes that data is read/written from/to the disk at 100 MB/sec,
-the smallest of the disk bandwidth (500 MB/sec) and of the bottleneck link bandwidth (100 MB/sec).
-The above equation is only a rough estimate because, as we've seen several time already in these modules, the network behavior is more complex than the above equation makes it out to be.
+The above expression assumes that data is read/written from/to the disk at 100 MB/sec, the smallest of the disk bandwidth (500 MB/sec) and of the bottleneck link bandwidth (100 MB/sec).
+It is only a rough estimate because it does not account for pipelining and latency, and because, as we've seen several time already in these modules, the network' data transfer rate is often not simply data size divided by bandwidth.
 This is especially true when network latencies are high, which is the case here with a 10ms latency on the wide-area link that connects the storage resource to the compute resources.
 We'll see below how (in)accurate these